Near Carlin in Eureka County, Nevada — The American Mountains (Southwest)

 Marker series.
 This marker is included in the California Trail marker series.

 Location.
 40° 40.873′ N, 116° 28.766′ W. Marker is near Carlin, Nevada, in Eureka County.
 Marker can be reached from Interstate 80 at milepost 258, on the right when traveling east.
-Touch for map.
 Marker is located at the Beowawe East Rest Area near Mile Marker 258.
 Marker can only be accessed from the eastbound lanes of the freeway.
+Touch for map.
 Marker is in this post office area: Carlin NV 89822, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 5 other markers are within walking distance of this marker.
 About Your Journey ... (here, next to this marker); Gravely Ford (a few steps from this marker); Beowawe Geysers (within shouting distance of this marker); Hot, Dusty and Tattered (approx. 0.3 miles away); Argenta Station (approx. 0.4 miles away).